-The U.S. Bureau of Labor Statistics (BLS) reported that between 2012 and 2022 the employment of database administrators could increase by 15%, much faster than average when compared to other occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that between 2014 and 2024 the employment of database administrators could increase by 11%, faster than average when compared to other occupations (www.bls.gov).
 This projection was due to the increasing need for organizations to store and have access to data.
-According to the BLS, database administrators earned a mean annual wage of $82,280 in May 2014.
+According to the BLS, database administrators earned a mean annual wage of $84,250 in May 2015.

 Undergraduate certificate programs in database administration can be designed with the sole purpose of preparing students for certain certification examinations.
 For example, a certificate program that focuses on Oracle database administration provides students with a specific understanding of how to use Oracle database platforms.
 Graduates should be prepared to take Oracle Certified Professional (OCP) examinations.
 Other designations students could earn include the Microsoft Certified Database Administrator (MCDBA) and the IBM Certified Database Administrator.

 Individuals who complete a graduate certificate in database administration can go on to earn a Master of Science degree in either database technology or database administration.
 These programs can sometimes be offered online.
 They can prepare students to design and implement large databases and perform research in specific areas, such as data analysis, data mining and database security.